christielau/portfolio/pages/contact.md

 ---
 The best way to reach me is via email - hello@christielau.me

-I'm really keen to know what brought you here, feel free to drop me a note below and I will read it at some point.
+I'm really keen to know what brought you here, feel free to drop me a note below and I will do my best to reply within a reasonable timeframe.